Injury Reserve: 2023: Disbandment and By Storm

 On July 6, 2023, the group confirmed on their Instagram story that there would be no new music from Injury Reserve going forward, and that Ritchie and Corey would continue to produce music under the name By Storm.
-On their Twitter account, they posted an announcement for the premiere of a double music video.
-The first half of the video is for "Bye Storm", the final track on By the Time I Get to Phoenix and billed as "Injury Reserve's last song"; the second half is for By Storm's debut single "Double Trio".
+The group later premiered a new music video, consisting of the final track on By the Time I Get to Phoenix, "Bye Storm", and By Storm's debut single "Double Trio," on August 1, 2023.

+They released their debut album, My Ghosts Go Ghost, on 30 January 2026.